Israel–United States relations: Visa Waiver Program

-Israel applied to join the US government's Visa Waiver Program in 2005.
+Israel applied to join the U.S. government's Visa Waiver Program in 2005.
 Under this program, citizens of selected countries can enter the United States for up to 90 days for tourism and business purposes without having to apply for an entry visa.
 The House of Representatives approved the bid, but the Senate rejected it.
 Israel failed to fulfill two basic requirements; not all citizens owning a biometric passport, and the entry visa rejection rate for Israelis exceeded 3%.
-In addition, the United States insisted that Palestinian Americans entering Israel not be subjected to any more security checks than other US citizens.
+In addition, the United States insisted that Palestinian Americans entering Israel not be subjected to any more security checks than other U.S. citizens.
 In January 2013, a new bill was submitted to the House calling for Israel's inclusion, with its supporters saying Israel now meets the program's current criteria.
 As of 2014, Israel regularly bars the entry of American citizens.

+Israeli judicial reform

+The Biden administration objects to the Netanyahu government's plans for a "judicial reform", and has expressed as much on several occasions.